Adele Makes Emotional Visit To Grenfell Tower

 "Adele near the #Grenfell Tower in an Abaya.
 Respect to you," Twitter user @Fourmee captioned her photo, which has since gone viral.

-According to Daily Mail, Adele grew emotional as she "'hugged and comforted' victims" of a fire the outlet reports "could be one of the worst in British history."
+According to Daily Mail U.K., Adele grew emotional as she "'hugged and comforted' victims" of a fire the outlet reports "could be one of the worst in British history."

 Onlookers and fans have since tweeted out their reactions to Adele's appearance.